 Coffee culture spread around Europe with the spread of the Ottoman Empire.
 What is known as Turkish coffee is still present in the Balkans, while in Europe the art of coffee flourished, leading to those other dimensions known today as espresso, macchiato, cappuccino, etc. However, when coffee was introduced in Venice by the Turkish traders, it was denounced as the “bitter invention of Satan” by the Venetian clergy, who tried to ban it again.
 But Pope Clement VIII reportedly could not resist the obscure charms of the drink.

-There have been three other attempts to ban the drinking of coffee that proved fruitless.
+There have been attempts to ban the drinking of coffee that proved fruitless.
 In the end, everyone loved coffee, from Kaldi’s sheep to the Pope.
 Today, coffee is the fourth most consumed beverage in the world, ranking after water, milk, and tea.